pdivya26/Paperly/README.md

 # Paperly

-Paperly is a full-stack web application designed to help researchers, students, and enthusiasts quickly explore academic papers on any topic.
-It aggregates papers from multiple sources, allows filtering and sorting, and provides features like related papers discovery and AI-powered summarization.
-The app makes navigating the overwhelming world of academic research easier and more efficient.
+Paperly is a full-stack web application designed to help researchers, students, and enthusiasts efficiently explore academic papers across various domains.
+It aggregates metadata and abstracts from multiple academic sources and redirects users to the respective publication websites.
+The platform supports advanced filtering and sorting, related paper discovery, and AI-powered summarization, making academic research more accessible and easier to navigate.

+Paperly does not host copyrighted PDFs.

 ## Features: